vimode/frontend-mentor-challenges/fylo-dark-theme-landing-page/README.md

 - CSS Animations
 - JavaScript

-## Experience, Challenegs and Learning
+## Experience, Challenges and Learning

-The layout was big  and had several components but most of it was easy to structure properly.
+The layout was big  and had several components but most of it was easy to structure.
 There are few things I could not figure out how to do, I was unable to
-  - Unable to position the background image as per the specs.
+  - position the background image as per the specs.
   - `.feature_link` has a svg icon with it.
 On hover, the link + the icon switch to color white, I am unable to change the svg's fill color to white with the link, it does only when hovered on the icon but not on the link.
   - `.img_quote' for bigger screen hides behind the `.template_item`, no matter how I do the z-index, I am unable to move it behind the item box.